charts showing mcp adoption statistics

 Why Remote Servers Are the Best Proxy for MCP Adoption Stats

 It’s impossible to know how many people use an MCP server.
-While we know how many servers have been deployed (due to the many registries out there), it’s unclear how many people actually connected them to agents and provisioned them to other users (which you can do with an MCP gateway).
+While we know how many servers have been released (due to the many registries out there), it’s unclear how many people actually connected them to agents and provisioned them to other users (which you can do with an MCP gateway).

 Remote MCP servers are the type you’ll typically see from large SaaS companies like Atlassian, Figma, and Asana.
 In fact, they’re the most popular MCP server deployment from these large companies.